lukejones/designchallenge/challenges/2018-05-06-check-splitting-ui.md

 ---
 title: Check-Splitting UI
 summary: Design an application that can quickly split a check at a restaurant.
 The app should consider itemized bills, equal splits, and could also provide suggestions for tipping.
+It should appeal to a broad audience and be easy to use for those who may have had one or two too many of fancy cocktails over dinner.
 author: Luke Jones
 authorurl: https://lukejones.me
 ---